 Leveraging their network, diverse skills and access to Silicon Valley, the group founded Bay Area Lyme Foundation, a 501(c)(3) nonprofit organization dedicated to accelerating breakthroughs for Lyme disease.
 The mission?
 To make Lyme disease easy to diagnose and simple to cure, and to make prevention common knowledge.

-In just over three years, our foundation has nationally funded 24 research projects including an exciting combination therapy headed into clinical trial, endowed an annual Emerging Leader Award to support promising young scientists with novel approaches, launched several successful educational outreach campaigns, and granted over $3M towards Lyme research.
+In just over four years, our foundation has nationally funded 27 research projects including an exciting combination therapy headed into clinical trial, endowed an annual Emerging Leader Award to support promising young scientists with novel approaches, launched several successful educational outreach campaigns, and granted just under $5M in Lyme disease research.

 “We founded Bay Area Lyme Foundation to make Lyme disease easy to diagnose and simple to cure.
 We are collaborating with world-class research organizations like Stanford University, Johns Hopkins, and UCSF to identify novel approaches to eliminate this disease.
 We are committed to changing the face of Lyme disease and invite you to join us.
 With your help we can get the answers for Lyme patients here in Northern California and around the globe.
 This is a fight we can win.”